neilmillard/prowler-lambda-manager/README.md

 This project allows for teams to create their own custom checks.
 A check is essentially a Bash script that executes API calls against the AWS cloud platform.

-PlatSec has created a group that is a cut down of CIS level 2 checks and this is to be considered as the baseline security stance that will be run against all accounts.

-The baseline checks are called group20_Platsec.
-These will always be run against *all* accounts in the organization.
-Tests set by the teams will be run in addition to the baseline checks.
-If teams have not set their own checks, the baseline checks will still be run.

 ## Getting Started